LumoSQL/lumosql/CODE-OF-CONDUCT.md

 # What is Expected?

-The following behaviors are expected of all LumoSQL community participants:
+The following behaviours are expected of all LumoSQL community participants:

 ## Be Respectful

 Value each other’s ideas, styles and viewpoints.
-Disagreement is no excuse for poor manners.
+Disagreement is no excuse for bad manners.
 Be open to different possibilities and to being wrong.
-Take responsibility, so if someone says they have been harmed through your words or actions, listen carefully, apologize sincerely, and correct the behaviour.
+Take responsibility, so if someone says they have been harmed through your words or actions, listen carefully, apologise sincerely, and correct the behaviour.

 ## Be Direct but Professional